 As a result of our outstanding performance for 2015, the bonus formula resulted in a preliminary bonus amount of 97.5% of the bonus opportunity for each NEO.
-The percentage of an executive's maximum possible bonus that was awarded was based primarily on that preliminary bonus amount, however, the Committee has discretion to decrease by as much as 20% or increase by as much as 10% the percentage awarded to a particular executive, subject to his or her maximum bonus opportunity.
+The percentage of an executive's maximum possible bonus that was awarded was based primarily on that preliminary bonus amount, however, the Committee has discretion to decrease by as much as 20% or increase by as much as 10% the percentage awarded to a particular executive, subject to his or her maximum bonus opportunity and the overall size of the pool created by the bonus formula.
 The Committee exercised its discretion to reduce the bonus of the CEO by 5.5 percentage points to 92% so that it would align with the weighted average bonus percentage of the senior officer group, which is a broader group than the NEOs.

 The following table illustrates how our CEO's bonus payout for the past five years has aligned with our income (loss) before tax and the Company's year-end stock price.
-We show income (loss) before tax, and not net income, for comparability purposes because our 2015 net income included a one-time benefit of \$687 million associated with the reversal of the valuation allowance that had previously offset our deferred tax assets.
+We show income (loss) before tax, and not net income, for comparability purposes because our 2015 net income was greatly benefited by the reversal of the valuation allowance that had previously offset our deferred tax assets.